William Regal: The Blue Bloods (1994–1998)

-On the 9 February 1998 episode of Nitro, Regal was pinned by Bill Goldberg in a match where Regal worked more aggressively and stiff than expected.
+On the 9 February 1998 episode of Nitro, Regal was pinned by Bill Goldberg in a match which was Regal's final match with WCW, in that run.
+The bout garnered controversy as it was said that Regal worked more aggressively and stiff than expected.
+Regal was confronted by Eric Bischoff after the match and stated to Bischoff, "I can't hit myself."
+Regal maintains he worked the bout as booked, but he was fired after the bout.

 World Wrestling Federation (1998−1999)

-Regal's first appearance in the World Wrestling Federation was on the 29 June 1998 episode of Raw Is War in which he defeated Droz via submission with the Regal Stretch.
+Regal's first appearance in the World Wrestling Federation (WWF) was on the 29 June 1998 episode of Raw Is War in which he defeated Droz via submission with the Regal Stretch.
 After featuring in one more match against Tiger Ali Singh in Pennsylvania, Regal was sent to a training camp run by Dory Funk Jr. in order to get into shape.
 On his last day, he twisted his ankle in a match against Rhyno and upon returning home aggravated the injury falling in his bathroom, breaking his ankle and leg.

 During this time, Regal was suffering from an addiction to Renewtrient, pain medication, and Valium, and was not seen on WWF television until he returned that fall as the "Real Man's Man", a builder/lumberjack-style gimmick created by Vince Russo and based on the image of The Brawny Man.
 Vignettes for the character showed him doing "manly" things like chopping wood, shaving with a straight razor, and squeezing his own orange juice.
 After he made his full-time debut in October 1998, he faced X-Pac in the opening round of the tournament for the vacant WWF Championship at Survivor Series, ending in a double countout and thus eliminating both men from the tournament.
-Regal then began a feud with The Godfather, but he was taken off television soon after before subsequently checking into rehab in January 1999 and was released from the company in April.
+Regal then began a feud with The Godfather, but he was taken off television soon after before subsequently checking into rehab in January 1999 and was released from the company in April 1999.